ImpregnableProgrammer/My-C-Programs/README.md

 # My-C-Programs
-A collection of various programs I created in C in Emacs.
-Protected under the GNU General Public License v3.
+A repository containing the various programs I wrote in the C programming language using the GNU Emacs text editor.